bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="For each tab, remove class attributes on tabs." />
 </p>

-Then I need a little bit of a loop, I mean I just do a four loop.
+<p>Then I need a little bit of a loop, I mean I just do a four loop.
 Basically what I want to do is I want to go through and remove an index, I want to remove, any class that&apos;s on any of these links.
 This one has the class of active on it.
 I want to remove the class of active from all of these and then add it to the one that I clicked, so it gets the correct class on there.
-I&apos;m going to use a loop to do that.
+I&apos;m going to use a loop to do that.</p>

-In <b>jQuery</b>, we didn&apos;t really need to use loops because we could apply things to groups of elements using your <b>jQuery</b> object, but in plain JavaScript, we need to loop through and do this.
+<p>In <b>jQuery</b>, we didn&apos;t really need to use loops because we could apply
+things to groups of elements using your <b>jQuery</b> object, but in plain JavaScript, we need to loop through and do this.
 Here I&apos;m going to add var i equals zero where i is less than tabs dot length, We&apos;re using the same variable that we created up here to the global scope there and then i plus, plus.
 Then I&apos;m going to go through and say, okay, tabs, square bracket, i dot removeAttribute, class.
-That&apos;ll remove the class attribute from each tab, that&apos;ll get rid of all the class attributes.
+That&apos;ll remove the class attribute from each tab, that&apos;ll get rid of all the class attributes.</p>

-Then after I&apos;m done with that loop, I want to add it to the one that I clicked on and I could use this keyword here, but it&apos;s easier and better to use the event object that have already passed in and used with the prevent default.
+<p>Then after I&apos;m done with that loop, I want to add it to the one that I
+clicked on and I could use this keyword here, but it&apos;s easier and better to use the event object that have already passed in and used with the prevent default.
 Can use it again, your event dot target.
 That will